uw-acme/HLS4ML_-NeutDetector/src/hdl/README.md

 #### Here are the different folders for the different test and builds for the Neutino Detector...

 -currently working on:
-     - initial running simulation in Vivado
+     - Starting to work on hand-design build